 Spain accepts the independence of Mexico with the Treaty of Córdoba.

-Hidalgo rings the church bells and gives a rousing speech, or cry, starting Mexico’s war of independence.
+Hidalgo rings the church bells and gives a rousing speech or cry, triggering Mexico’s war for independence.

 How to Observe Shout of Dolores

 Serve tacos, tamales, guacamole, and an El Grito de la Independencia dish!
-It's a dish that bears the colors of the national flag and is basically stuffed poblano peppers doused in walnut sauce.
+It's a delicious traditional dish that bears the colors of the national flag.
+Stuff poblano peppers and cover in spicy, walnut sauce.
+After the meal, spend some time unpacking the details that make the day so special.

 Join the fiesta in Mexico

-5 Facts About Mexico's Independence That Will Free Your Soul
+5 Facts About Mexico's Independence To Free Your Mind, Body And Soul

 Freedom comes after 300 years